PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: Evaluation

-The states estimate from the VICON are used for feedback control of the quadrotor which is commanded to track a figure-eight pattern with each circle being 0.625m in radius and 1.2m in height, shown in Fig.\ref{onboard_flight}.
+The states estimate from the VICON (\textit{Offboard\_test\_1}) and our PL-EVIO (\textit{Onboard\_test\_1}) are used for feedback control of the quadrotor which is commanded to track a figure-eight pattern with each circle being 0.625m in radius and 1.2m in height, shown in Fig.\ref{onboard_flight}.
 The yaw angle of the commanded figure-eight pattern is fixed.
 The quadrotor follows this trajectory ten times continuously during the experiment.
 The 1000-HZ online calculation of our PL-EVIO is also recorded for accuracy comparison.